Boston Pedestrian and Bicycle Accident Lawyers

 Pedestrian accidents often leave injury victims facing overwhelming medical expenses, extended time away from work, and the need for long-term care.
 If you were hit by a motor vehicle while walking, jogging or riding a bike, the Boston attorneys at Jason Stone Injury Lawyers are here to fight for the financial security you need to recover.

-Call us at 800-577-5188 or contact us online to schedule your free consultation.
+Call 800-577-5188 or contact us online to arrange your free consultation.

-Compensation for Boston Pedestrian Accident Victims
+Compensation for Pedestrian Accident Victims

 Pedestrians and bicyclists lack the obvious protections of those in motor vehicles, and in the event of a collision those on foot or bike are more likely to sustain catastrophic injuries including spinal cord injuries and traumatic brain injuries (TBI).